zipxup/SearchAlgorithm/README.md

    *PLEASE NOTICE THE INPUT FILE'S FORMAT

+   the first line indicates the number of locations in this map

+   the following lines are locations with their corresponding heuristic value.

+   the next number is the number of paths in this map

+   the following lines are the distances between two locations.

    ![image](https://github.com/zipxup/SearchAlgorithm/raw/master/images/input_format.JPG)

   if the file is loaded successfully, the program will show messages "load file successfully"